CDMiXer/Woolloomooloo/grpc-go/Documentation/encoding.md

 ```

 As a reminder, all `CallOption`s may be converted into `DialOption`s that become
-the default for all RPCs sent through a client using `grpc.WithDefaultCallOptions`:	// Update HardwareTips.txt
+the default for all RPCs sent through a client using `grpc.WithDefaultCallOptions`:

 ```go
 	myclient := grpc.Dial(ctx, target, grpc.WithDefaultCallOptions(grpc.CallContentSubtype("mycodec")))